A Shared Cluster-based Stochastic Channel Model for Integrated Sensing and Communication Systems: ISAC Channel Modeling

-The physical propagation paths experienced by reflection, scattering, diffraction, etc., are subject to complex environmental conditions, and not all objects can be detected and act in both communication and sensing channels.
-As illustrated in Fig. \ref{fig_1}, some sensing scatterers (indicated by the tree) will only contribute sensing clusters (denoted as $n_2$ in model (\ref{eqn_1})), when they are in the vicinity of the communication TX (i.e., the base station) and the path to the RX (i.e., the mobile terminal) is blocked.
-On the other hand, only the specific directed paths to the mobile terminal are generated and with difficulty having a backscattering path to the base station in the following potential circumstances: The scatterer surface has significant specular properties.
-The angle between the incident electromagnetic wave and the scatterer surface is too small, such as in a narrow corridor scene.
-The scatterer is close to the communication RX and affects the channels of communication, but it is challenging to detect due to the low echo power of the sensing process.
+The physical propagation paths experienced by reflection, scattering, diffraction, etc., are subject to complex environmental conditions, and not all objects contribute to both communication and sensing channels.
+As illustrated in Fig. \ref{fig_1}, some sensing scatterers will only contribute sensing clusters as denoted in model (\ref{eqn_1}), when they are in the vicinity of the TX (i.e., the base station) and the path to the communication RX (i.e., the mobile terminal) is blocked.
+On the other hand, only the specific directed paths to the mobile terminal are generated and with difficulty establishing a backscattering path to the base station in the following potential circumstances: The scatterer surface exhibits significant specular properties.
+The angle between the incident electromagnetic wave and the scatterer surface is too small, such as in narrow corridor scenes.
+The scatterer is close to the communication RX and affects the communication channels but is challenging to be detected due to the low echo power of the sensing process.
+In the above cases, these scatterers will only contribute to communication clusters as denoted in model (\ref{eqn_1}).

-In the above cases, the scatterers (indicated by the car in Fig. \ref{fig_1}) only contribute communication clusters (denoted as $n_1$ in model (\ref{eqn_1})).
-In this section, only the dominant single-hop paths are considered, and retaining multi-hop analysis will result in a more complex sharing relationship for JCAS channels.
-Moreover, it should be noted that this paper investigates the omni-directional channels of communication and sensing.
-When the communication and sensing beams are directed to different regions through beamforming \cite{kumari2021adaptive, gonzalez2016radar}, shared and non-shared scatterers and clusters will naturally appear depending on the beam coverage.
+In this section, only the dominant single-hop paths are primarily considered, and retaining multi-hop analysis will result in a more complex sharing relationship for ISAC channels.
+Moreover, it should be noted that this paper focuses on the omni-directional channels of communication and sensing.
+When communication and sensing beams are directed to different regions through beamforming \cite{kumari2021adaptive, gonzalez2016radar}, shared and non-shared scatterers and clusters appear as a result of the beam coverage.

-To measure the sharing feature of the JCAS channels, we define the sharing degree (SD) metric by power description for communication and sensing channels, respectively.
+To measure the sharing feature of the ISAC channels, we define the Sharing Degree (SD) metric, which measures the power ratio of the shared clusters in communication and sensing channels, respectively.
 Based on the proposed model, the sensing SD is expressed as

 where $P_s^{\text{shared}}$ and $P_s^{\text{total}}$ are the power of shared sensing sub-clusters and total clusters ($N_s$) in model (\ref{eqn_1}), respectively.
 Similarly, the communication SD is expressed as $\text{SD}_{c}=P_{c}^{\text{shared}}/P_{c}^{\text{total}}$.
 In these formulas, $P^{\text{shared}}/P^{\text{total}}$ stands for the proportion of shared parts in the respective received power.